ipfs/ipfs-docs/docs/how-to/address-ipfs-on-web.md

 ### Subdomain gateway

-When [origin-based security](https://en.wikipedia.org/wiki/Same-origin_policy) perimeter is needed, [CIDv1](/concepts/content-addressing/#identifier-formats) in case-insensitive encoding such as Base32 or Base36 should be used in the subdomain:
+When [origin-based security](https://en.wikipedia.org/wiki/Same-origin_policy) is needed, [CIDv1](/concepts/content-addressing/#identifier-formats) in case-insensitive encoding such as Base32 or Base36 should be used in the subdomain:

     https://<cidv1b32>.ipfs.<gateway-host>.tld/path/to/resource